GuilhE/KMP-ComposeUIViewController/README.md

 **note:** if you change the default names of **shared** module, **iosApp** folder, **iosApp.xcodeproj** file and **iosApp** target, you'll have to adjust the `exportToXcode.sh` accordingly (in `# DEFAULT VALUES` section).

+Running for the first time will give a `BUILD FAILED` because the folder `iosApp/SharedRepresentables` it's only added after.
+Just run it again.
 Occasionally, if you experience `iosApp/SharedRepresentables` files not being updated after a successful build, try to run the following command manually:

 `./gradlew addFilesToXcodeproj`